payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/integration-steps-for-payu-hosted-checkout/integrate-with-payu-hosted-checkout.md

 > ❗️ Error Handling
 >
-> If any error message is displayed with an error code, refer to <a href="error-codes-for-refund-initiation" target="_blank"> Error Codes for Refund Initiation</a> to understand the reason for these error codes.
+> If any error message is displayed with an error code, refer to [Error Codes for Refund Initiation](doc:error-codes-for-refund-initiation) to understand the reason for these error codes.

 > 📘 Reference
 >